Charles Allen Thomas

 From 1943 to 1945, he coordinated Manhattan Project work on plutonium purification and production.
-He also coordinated development of techniques to industrially refine polonium for use with beryllium in the triggers of atomic weapons in the Manhattan Project's Dayton Project, part of which was conducted on the estate of his wife's family.
+He also coordinated the development of techniques to industrially refine polonium for use with beryllium in the triggers of atomic weapons in the Manhattan Project's Dayton Project, part of which was conducted on the estate of his wife's family.
 Shortly before the war ended, he took over the management of the Clinton Laboratories in Oak Ridge, Tennessee.
 Monsanto pulled out of Oak Ridge in December 1947, but became the operator of the Mound Laboratories in 1948.
 Secretary of State Dean Acheson appointed Thomas to serve on a 1946 panel to appraise international atomic inspection, which culminated in the Acheson–Lilienthal Report.
 In 1953 he was appointed as a consultant to the National Security Council, and served as U.S. Representative to the United Nations Atomic Energy Commission.